WordPress/openverse/documentation/meta/release_and_deployment/index.md

 - **Docker image tag** or sometimes just **image tag** (noun):

-  - The **version** of a docker image.
+  - The identifier of a specific **version** of a Docker image.
 The part that comes after the `:` in a qualified docker image reference.
 In `openverse-frontend:latest`, **latest** is the image tag.
-Openverse uses git tags in the pattern `rel-{date}` to denote Docker image versions corresponding to a published release.
+Openverse uses tags in the pattern `rel-{date}` to denote Docker image versions corresponding to a published release.
+All Openverse Docker images are also tagged with the git commit SHA from which the image was built.
+  - Any given tag refers only to a single image at one time.
+However, tags may refer to more than one image at different times by changing the image referenced by the tag in the Docker image repository.
+This is called "moving the tag" between the images.

 - **Git tag** (noun):